Back to All Blogs

 • Forest - Green Mana (supports mechanics revolving around nature, growth, big creatures, and mana acceleration)

-Your starter deck will likely have one type of land or colour theme — like Red, Black, White, Green, or Blue.
-More advanced Magic: The Gathering decks can include any combination of colours, but let’s stick to the basics for now.
+Your starter deck will likely have one type of ‘land’ or colour theme - like Red, Black, White, Green and Blue.
+More advanced Magic: The Gathering decks can include any combination of colours - but let’s stick to the basics for now.

 Creatures